abhinav/git-spice/doc/src/guide/cr.md

   submits all branches in the stack

-Branch submission is an idempotent operation: pull requests will be created for branches that don't already have them, and updated for branches that do.
+Branch submission is an idempotent operation: change requests will be created for branches that don't already have them, and updated for branches that do.

-For new pull requests, these commands will prompt you for PR information.
+For new change requests, these commands will prompt you for CR information.
 For example:

 ```freeze language="ansi"